Resources for Intermediate Students

 Using a metronome while you practice helps you to keep a steady beat and play rhythms better.
 You can get an inexpensive one that will work well, preferably one with a round dial on it, which is easier to use than the kind that has digital numbers.

-The Matrix MR500 is a basic metronome that works very well, is easy to use, and is available to purchase at Kennelly Keys.
+The Matrix MR500 is a basic metronome that works very well, has an well-audible click, sounds an A note for tuning, and is easy to use.
 Wes recommends it to students and uses one in his teaching studio.
+It is available to purchase at Kennelly Keys, and you can also find it and other metronomes on Amazon here.

 Copyright © 2024 Dyring Music, LLC